How To Sound Like Peter Green

 If you want to sound like Peter Green in his earlier days of The Bluesbreakers, but don’t want a big combo or a stack, then there are some brilliant smaller Marshall combos and heads.
 My top choices across a range of budgets are as follows:

 Of these combos, there are head versions of the Studio Vintage Plexi and the Marshall Origin 20W.
 So if you wanted to build a stack, one of these smaller heads could be a brilliant choice.
-You could then pair it up with one of Marshall’s smaller vintage style 1×12 or 2×12” cabinets.
+You could then pair it up with one of Marshall’s smaller vintage style 1×12″ cabinets.

 If you want a softer tone that captures the sound of Peter Green in Fleetwood Mac, I would recommend looking at Fender amps.
 Specifically, I would recommend opting for a small Fender amp that will give you a cranked sound like Peter Green, but at a lower volume.
 And thankfully Fender have choices to suit every budget.
 Some of my top recommendations are:

-If you are looking for something with a bit more power and headroom, then either a Fender Twin Reverb or a Fender Super Reverb would be my top choice.
-Both of these are large and powerful amps that are probably too loud for home use.
+If you are looking for something with a bit more power and headroom, then either a Fender Deluxe Reverb or a Fender ’65 Super Reverb would be my top choices.
+Both of these are large and powerful amps (particularly the Super Reverb).
+So they are probably too loud for home use.
 But if you are gigging and need a bigger amp, then either of these could work very well.

 Orange – An Honourable Mention